The Cow’s been pretty quiet lately…

 swinging from the trees,

-but he could not climb
+could not climb

 and had difficulty with walking.